New York City: Post-revolutionary period and early 19th century

-Also in the 19th century, the city was transformed by both commercial and residential development relating to its status as a national and international trading center, as well as by European immigration, respectively.
+In the 19th century, the city was transformed by both commercial and residential development relating to its status as a national and international trading center, as well as by European immigration.
 The city adopted the Commissioners' Plan of 1811, which expanded the city street grid to encompass almost all of Manhattan.
 The 1825 completion of the Erie Canal through central New York connected the Atlantic port to the agricultural markets and commodities of the North American interior via the Hudson River and the Great Lakes.
 Local politics became dominated by Tammany Hall, a political machine supported by Irish and German immigrants.
 In 1831, New York University was founded.

 Several prominent American literary figures lived in New York during the 1830s and 1840s, including William Cullen Bryant, Washington Irving, Herman Melville, Rufus Wilmot Griswold, John Keese, Nathaniel Parker Willis, and Edgar Allan Poe.
-Members of the business elite lobbied for the establishment of Central Park, which in 1857 became the first landscaped park in an American city.
+Members of the business elite lobbied for the establishment of Central Park, which opened in the winter of 1858 as the first landscaped park in an American city.

 The Great Irish Famine brought a large influx of Irish immigrants, of whom more than 200,000 were living in New York by 1860, representing over a quarter of the city's population.
 Extensive immigration from the German provinces meant that Germans comprised another 25% of New York's population by 1860.